-Covid-19 pandemic is a unique catalyst that accelerates the trend to work from home.
-We have now the proof that teleworking can be efficient for the businesses and attractive to the employees.
-It works, as long as certain decisive rules are being followed.
+The Covid-19 pandemic is a unique catalyst that accelerates the trend to work from home.
+We now have proof that teleworking can be efficient for businesses and attractive to employees.
+It works as long as certain decisive rules are being followed.

 I am convinced that working from home can be more effective than on-premise office work when certain aspects are emphasized.

 - Continuously work on the motivation of the team.
 It can be a challenge to motivate someone.
 Demotivating, on the other hand, is a trivial task.
 One silly joke or lack of attention may have a devastating effect.
-Once the damage has been done, it is sometimes borderline impossible to restore the previous status quo.
+Once the damage has been done, restoring the previous status quo is sometimes impossible.
 Communication training and coaching by a competent expert or seasoned manager can improve the motivational aspect of online work.
-Do not experiment with motivation of your team.
+Do not experiment with the motivation of your team.

 - Establish an online-centric communication policy.
 It should ensure a flawless exchange of information between all team members.
 Lower the threshold of “pinging” someone online to get help or just share opinions.
 The communication software must work flawlessly.

-- Work less with e-mail, more with task management tools, and automatically generated reports.
+- Work less with e-mail and more with task management tools and automatically generated reports.

-- “Automate everything” shouldbe your motto.
-It helps to establish the “tool guy” role who will take care of work automation.
+- “Automate everything” should be your motto.
+It helps establish the “tool guy” role who will handle work automation.